-That said, institutions need not be things like The Federal Reserve, or a government department, or a place you go when you need to spend some time separate from society.
-We have - for instance - the institution of marriage: which is a practice or a custom.
-It is in this sense which we will be using the word for the rest of Module 4.
+Institutions need not be physical entities such as The Federal Reserve, or a government department, or a place you go when you need to spend some time separate from society.
+We also have—for instance—the institution of marriage, which is a practice or a custom.
+It is in this sense we will be using the word for the rest of Chapter 4.

-This approach is similar to extitutional theory, which contrasts enclosure with the concept of exclosue, recognizing that certain types of enclosures appear to play a different role — that of protecting the activity within it from control.
-Understanding the practices and social customs that make up extitutional dynamics, and their interplay with the more familiar tools and logics of institutions, can help us respond to the specific, unprecedented demands of human coordination in our era.
+We will draw on extitutional theory, which contrasts enclosure with the concept of exclosure, recognizing that certain structures are needed to protect the activity within it from outside control.
+Understanding the practices and social customs that support extitutional dynamics, and their interplay with more familiar tools and logics of institutions, can help us respond to our era’s unprecedented demands on human coordination.

 Institutionally, counterpower takes the form of what we would call institutions of direct democracy, consensus and mediation; that is, ways of publicly negotiating and controlling that inevitable internal tumult and transforming it into social states (or if you like, forms of value) that society sees as the most desirable: conviviality, unanimity, fertility, prosperity, beauty, however it may be framed.

 In particular, we will make the claim this week that we can indeed build for beauty.
 We can co-create patterns which lead each one of us closer to the unhindered perception of what Christopher Alexander calls "true Self".
 In another classic interplay of complementary opposites, pattern languages which cultivate such intimately personal perception are inherently communal and, as such, lead us back to custom and conviviality.
 In concert with Alexander, we can turn back to Ivan Illich for an illuminating perspective regarding commons and custom: